GoogleCloudPlatform/nodejs-docs-samples/firestore/README.md

 # [Cloud Firestore: Node.js Samples](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/firestore)

-This collection of samples demonstrates how to perform various operations with Google Cloud Firestore using Node.js, including basic reads and writes, data pipelines, and distributed counters.
+This collection of samples demonstrates how to perform various operations with Google Cloud Firestore using Node.js, including basic reads and writes, data pipelines, and solution counters.

 ## Table of Contents